 Fishing for Tarpon in the Florida Keys and Everglades

-The juvenile tarpon is also considered by many anglers a favorite sport fish.
-Tarpon under twenty pounds are usually considered babies, but are thought of in many cases as more enjoyable to catch than the big boys.
+The juvenile tarpon is also considered by many anglers to be a great sport fish.
+Tarpon under twenty pounds are generally considered babies, but are thought of in many cases as just as much fun to pursue than the larger fish.

 Notes on Tarpon Fishing